1. Bissap

 6. Shawarma

-In Congo, in the little stores that are everywhere, a very common snack you can buy is a baguette cut like a hotdog that you can have drizzled with peanut butter or chocolate sauce or both.
-This was a super decadent snack that we would get at the end of a long day of walking and working in the hot sun.
-When you eat it all of your problems go away.
-I ate this daily with one of my companions and it gave us the energy we needed to work another day.
+A peanut butter chocolate baguette is something you wouldn’t understand unless you’ve been a missionary in Africa.
+It’s something you get at the end of a long day of walking and you need something with lots of calories.
+This thing hits the spot.
+It’s a baguette with peanut butter and chocolate sauce drizzled inside and when you eat it all of your problems go away.
+I ate this daily with one of my companions and it gave us the strength we needed to work another day.

 8. Fresh Mangos